Title: Just a Glimpse!

 Trans: well, to be sure, he should have kept quiet, look at v 7; rd v 7;

-- The Father speaks from within the cloud; there is some Exodus symbolism throughout this passage;
+- The Father speaks from within the cloud; there is some Exodus imagery and symbolism throughout this passage;

 - It was over in an instant!
 Rd v 8;